istio/istio.io/content/en/docs/concepts/security/index.md

 - The `request_principals` field in the source section of the authorization policy object
 - The `hosts`, `methods` and `paths` fields in the operation section of the authorization policy object

-- The supported conditions are listed in the [conditions page](/docs/reference/config/authorization/conditions/).
+The supported conditions are listed in the [conditions page](/docs/reference/config/authorization/conditions/).

 If you use any HTTP only fields for a TCP workload, Istio will ignore HTTP only fields in the authorization policy.

-Assuming you have a MongoDB service on port 27017, the following example configures an authorization policy to only allow the `bookinfo-ratings-v2` in the Istio mesh to access the MongoDB workload.
+Assuming you have a MongoDB service on port 27017, the following example configures an authorization policy to only allow the `bookinfo-ratings-v2` service in the Istio mesh to access the MongoDB workload.

 {{< text yaml >}}
 apiVersion: "security.istio.io/v1beta1"